 Increasingly, we are finding that gas stoves are not only bad for the climate but also for our health.
 The gas industry has known for decades about the negative impacts of their products but prioritized profits over people every time.
 Late in 2022 a study was published showing that gas stoves can be attributed to almost 13% of all US childhood asthma cases.
-This revelation shocked the public and brought the gas stove debate to the fore.
+This revelation shocked the public and ignited the “gas stove wars”.

 Our coalition member Beyond Toxics released a study based on testing from 13 different homes in Eugene and Springfield for the presence of concerning levels of toxic indoor air pollution emitted by residential gas stoves.
 Read it here.